AriFordsham/GHCWiki/lightweight-concurrency.md

 ```

 The implementation is pretty straight-forward; scheduleSContAction appends the given scont to the back of the list, and yieldControlAction picks an SCont from the front of the list and switches to it.
 The `otherwise` case of yieldControlAction is chosen if the there are no available SConts to switch to.
 This will be discussed later under [Sleep Capability](lightweight-concurrency#sleep-capability).
 Having the scheduler actions as PTM actions ensures that the operations on the scheduler are always properly synchronized.
 Notice that scheduleSContAction returns while yieldControlAction does not.
 We expect every user-level thread (SCont) to be associated with a scheduler.
+The scheduler actions are saved as fields in the SCont's TSO structure so that the RTS can access them.
 Typically, when a new SCont is created, it is immediately associated with a scheduler.

 ## User-level Concurrency